-Omnichannel might look like a new term but what if I say we are experiencing it in our daily lives?
-Yes, with a lot of technological advancement happening around, omnichannel experiences have become an integral part of our lives.
+Omnichannel might look like a new term, but what if I say we are experiencing it in our daily lives?
+Yes, with a lot of technological advancements happening around, omnichannel experiences have become an integral part of our lives.

 Not an exaggeration, it’s a proven theory:

 According to Google, 85% of online shoppers start a purchase on one device and finish on another.
 Similarly, as per IDC, 85% of enterprise decision-makers say they have a time frame of two years to make significant inroads into digital transformation, failing which, they will fall behind their competitors and suffer financially.
 Interestingly, almost 51% of companies use at least 8 different channels to communicate with their users.

 Omnichannel activity is a consumer habit, and no industry can overlook that and survive in the long run.